IsaHu-dev/Calorie-Mind/README.md

 - Add Your meals
     - Select option 1 to add meals for the day.
     - You will be prompted to input a food item.
-If you're unsure about the nutritional information, simply enter the food name.
-Calorie Mind will retrieve the data via an API, providing the correct details for calories, protein, fat, and carbohydrates.
+If you're unsure about the nutritional information, enter the food name and answer (n) to the question.
+Calorie Mind will retrieve the data matching the correct details to the food item for calories, protein, fat, and carbohydrates.

 - Record New Daily Goals
     - Select option 2 to set your daily goals for macronutrients.